CompPhysVienna/n2p2/src/doc/sphinx/source/topics/build.rst

 Improved symmetry function derivative memory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**Flag:** ``-DIMPROVED_SFD_MEMORY`` (default: *enabled*)
+**Flag:** ``-DNNP_FULL_SFD_MEMORY`` (default: *disabled*)

-Reduces the memory usage for symmetry function derivatives when multiple elements are present.
-The actual reduction depends on the symmetry function setup, as a rough estimate expect about 30 to 50% reduction.
+By default *n2p2* reduces the memory usage when multiple elements are present by eliminating storage for symmetry function derivatives which are zero by definition.
+This happens whenever a symmetry function is only sensitive to neighbors of certain (and not all) elements.
+Then, there is no space required for derivatives with respect to neighbors of all other elements and hence a significant amount of memory allocation can be avoided.
+The actual benefit depends on the symmetry function setup, as a rough estimate expect about 30 to 50% reduction.
 This feature is particularly useful for training of large data sets when symmetry function derivatives are stored in memory (keyword ``memorize_symfunc_results``).

+However, for debugging and development purposes it can be helpful to keep the naive, full symmetry function derivative memory allocation.
+This can be achieved by enabling the flag ``-DNNP_FULL_SFD_MEMORY``.
+Only in this case there is a one-to-one correspondance between the list of symmetry functions in the :ref:`libnnp <libnnp>` output and the symmetry function derivative vectors in :cpp:member:`nnp::Atom::Neighbor::dGdr`.

-An additional section in the :ref:`libnnp <libnnp>` output will displayed after the ``SETUP: SYMMETRY FUNCTIONS`` section, which indicates the amount of still required memory for symmetry function derivatives.
+Normally, i.e. when ``-DNNP_FULL_SFD_MEMORY`` is **disabled**, an additional section in the :ref:`libnnp <libnnp>` output will displayed after the ``SETUP:
+SYMMETRY FUNCTIONS`` section, which indicates the amount of still required memory for symmetry function derivatives.
 Here is how the output looks like for the RPBE-D3 water example (``examples/nnp-predict/H2O_RPBE-D3``):

 .. code-block:: none